arjitDaff/user_seed_service/README.md

 4. The application would be up and running on the specified port.
 `http://localhost:3000`

+## Logs
+1. Application logs can be seen in ./logs/server.log

 ## Unit Test
 Test are written using [Jest framework](https://jestjs.io/)
 1. To run unit tests execute command `npm run test`